Last Updated on December 3, 2021 by Danny

 Each instrument has its own advantages and disadvantages.
 Drums are typically preferred as they are much easier to learn.
 However, just remember that you will have to put in a lot of time and effort compared to other instruments if you plan on mastering it.

-Is it easy to learn drums by yourself?
+Is it easy or hard to learn to play drums by yourself?

 While it is not exactly very hard to learn to play drums by yourself, it is easier when you have some sort of guiding hand.
 You could practice for hundreds of hours, but if you practice the wrong techniques you will not get the benefit out of those hours.